Slope inequalities for KSB-stable and K-stable families: Noether and Castelnuovo inequalities

 Building on this classical result, we are going to prove some new inequalities that we will later apply to the fibers of our families.

 \begin{lemma} Let $C$ be a smooth irreducible curve and let $L$ be a Cartier divisor on $C$ such that $\phi_L$ is birational.
 Let $p \in \mathbb N$ such that $K_C - pL \ge 0$.
 Then

-\end{lemma} Note that the above inequality is sharp (at least) in the following cases: (1) if $p=0$, $C$ is an elliptic curve and $L$ is a line bundle on $C$ of degree at least $3$ (so that $\phi_L(C)\subset \P^{\deg L-1}$ is an elliptic normal curve); if $p=1$, $C$ is a non-hyperelliptic curve and $L=K_C$; if $p=2$ and $L$ is a theta-characteristic on $C$ such that $g(C)=3[h^0(C,L)-1]$.
+\end{lemma} Note that the above inequality is sharp (at least) in the following cases: (1) if $p=0$, $C$ is an elliptic curve and $L$ is a line bundle on $C$ of degree at least $3$ (so that $\phi_L(C)\subset \P^{\deg L-1}$ is an elliptic normal curve); if $p=1$, $C$ is a non-hyperelliptic curve and $L=K_C$; if $p=2$ and $L$ is a theta-characteristic on $C$ such that $g(C)=3[h^0(C,L)-1]$ (such a theta characteristic exists on any hyperelliptic curve $C$ of genus $g$ divisible by $3$ by \cite[p.
+191]{Mum}).

 \begin{proof} Consider the map $\phi_L: C \to \mathbb P^N$, where $N=h^0(C,L)-1$.
 Since $\phi_L$ is birational, the degree $d$ of $\phi_L(C)$ in $\mathbb P^N$ is at most $\deg L$.
 Hence, it is enough to prove that